 Glamping Devon: tried and tested campsites for families

 We were invited to review some of the campsites featured in this blog post.
-However, I would not be writing about them again unless I thought they were great options for families looking for holidays glamping in Devon.
+However, I would have included about them here unless I thought they were great options for families looking for holidays glamping in Devon.